 While working as a lecturer, Noether became fascinated by work David Hilbert had done in Göttingen.
 The work was more abstract than any she had done at Erlangen.
-She began applying, stretching and modifying Hilbert’s methods.
+She began stretching and modifying Hilbert’s methods.
 This was her first heavyweight encounter with abstract algebra, mathematical territory in which she would soon become a powerful innovator.

 An Invitation from Hilbert

-David Hilbert familiarized himself with Noether’s research.
-Like her father, he recognized there was something special there.
+David Hilbert familiarized himself with Noether’s research; like her father, he recognized her outstanding ability.
 By this stage in his career Hilbert was concerned mainly with physics, which he believed needed help from the best mathematicians, famously declaring:

 In 1913 and 1914 Noether exchanged letters with David Hilbert and his Göttingen colleague Felix Klein discussing Einstein’s Relativity Theory.

 In 1915 Hilbert invited her to become a lecturer in Göttingen.
 Unfortunately this provoked a storm of protest from the history and linguistics faculties who did not think it appropriate that a woman should be teaching men, particularly since Germany was at war – World War 1: 1914 – 1918.
-Although in general the mathematics and science faculties supported Noether, they could not overcome the opposition from the humanities faculties.
+Although in general the mathematics and science faculties supported Noether, they could not overcome the opposition from the humanities.

 Noether was so eager to join Hilbert’s department in Göttingen that, to overcome Hilbert’s opponents, she agreed not to be formally appointed as a lecturer and to receive no pay.
 Her father continued supporting her financially (sadly her mother died in 1915) and the lectures she gave were advertised as lectures by Professor Hilbert, with assistance from Dr. E. Noether.